JingyangYU63/SRL-Attention-Based-Encoder-Decoder/README.md

 - Output 4:  <𝑠> this afternoon  </𝑠>
 - Input 5: wrote [SEPT] I wrote this slide this afternoon in Cornell CIS lounge.
 ARGM-LOC
 - Output 5:  <𝑠> Cornell CIS lounge  </𝑠>

+In the Named Entity Recognition (NER) task, I treated it as a sequence-tagging task.
+I tried to tag the sentence word by word, using special token to mark the start and end of a named entity tag.
+But it turned out that some of the named entity tags start without a start token or end without an end token, which could be trouble-shooting to distinguish the boundary between two independent but consecutive entities that shared the same tag.

+## Data Preprocessing

+- Handling unknown words: replaces words in the training data by <UNK> based on their frequency
+- Add paddings to maintain fixed length for each sentence
+- Divide original dataset into training/ validation / test sets

+In such a closed vocabulary system the test set can only contain words from this known lexicon.
+One way to create an open vocabulary system is to model these potential unknown words in the test set by adding a pseudo-word called <UNK>.
+For example we can replace by <UNK> all words that occur fewer than n times in the training set, where n is some small number.